Workshop Recordings and Feedback

 Appreciating that there are challenges to revising the net -zero goal to 2035, like implementation, integration and supply chain challenges, I still think that it should be seriously considered.
 If the goal is missed, its probably not the end of the world.
 But just because something is challenging, doesn't mean that you should not even try.

-KGC over 2 years ago
+KGC almost 3 years ago

 Feedback left after this comment is from Workshop 6.

-OPPD Engagement Team over 2 years ago
+OPPD Engagement Team almost 3 years ago

 I support the plan to achieve net zero by 2035.

-Midightmama4 over 2 years ago
+Midightmama4 about 3 years ago

 If only Congress and OPPD had taken decisive action soon after Dr. James Hansen told them global warming was a problem in 1988 the world wouldn't be in this crisis today.
 But we are, maybe because they were afraid to use their political capital at that time.
 We need leaders to take action now.
 I hope OPPD will be one of those leaders.

-Mark Welsch over 2 years ago
+Mark Welsch about 3 years ago

 Citizens' Climate Lobby's national staff continue to tell us that a price on carbon is still on-the-table in Congress.